 It’s not easy to sift through the litany of inconsistent messaging out there.
 And while Miss Grass is not here to give medical advice, we are here shine a light on these conversations.
 This topic is one of many that highlight the complexity of this plant and all that it represents.
 To talk about cannabis is to also talk about agency, politics, race, and class.

-As part of this exploration, we surveyed over 200 moms and spoke face-to-face with others to better understand that experience, the stigma, and what it means to choose the plant.
-Here is some of what we learned:
+As part of this exploration, we surveyed over 200 moms ahead of Mother’s Day 2018 (stay tuned for an updated 2019 version) and spoke face-to-face with others to better understand that experience, the stigma, and what it means to choose the plant.
+Here’s what some moms had to say, in their own words.

 Kanya Iwana — Photographer, Los Angeles